UBC-Geography/computing-resources/research-data-management/README.md

 Built atop the TIFF file format, GeoTIFFs also support multiple compression algorithms that can significantly reduce their overall file size.
-Understanding and using these algorithms effectively can maximize computing resources while also mitigating any data loss.
+Understanding and using these algorithms effectively can maximize computing resources while also mitigating any unnecessary data loss.

 ##### Uncompressed vs Lossless vs Lossy